-Recently, I was asked about Cementing Engineering training schools by an employee of a regional cementing company, aspiring a position as senior cementing engineer.
+Recently, someone asked me about cementing engineering training schools by an employee of a regional cementing company.
+This person was aspiring towards a position as a senior cementing engineer.

-This is not the first time I have received similar question, and they are becoming more frequent with the rise of local and regional companies elsewhere.
+The interest from this cementing company employee was not the first time I have received a similar question.
+They are becoming more frequent with the rise of local and regional companies elsewhere.

-Basically, these companies are taking market share from the big ones, due to their capacity to quickly adapt to local market conditions and the use of spare experienced professionals laid off during the downturn.
+These companies are taking market share from the big ones, due to their capacity to quickly adapt to local market conditions.
+(And the use of spare experienced professionals laid off during the downturn).
 Conversely, they lack a formal training structure and to offer younger local generations a clear path to senior positions.

-- Attend cement jobs, but not just appearing the day of the job and witness the execution.
-The truly important part is to join an engineer colleague from the moment the job itself is being conceptualized.
-Important questions and things to look at:
+- Attend cement jobs, but not just appearing the day of the job and witnessing the execution.
+The important part is to join an engineering colleague from the moment the job itself is being conceptualized.
+Essential questions and things to look at:

-- Safety aspects of the operation and how safety is embedded in the job design
+- The safety aspects of the operation and how safety gets embedded in the job design.

 - Why?
 This is the job objective.
 In other words, the reasons to perform the cement job.

 - How?
-Here you need to understand the challenges and what are the measures incorporated in the job design to prevent, reduce or mitigate them.
+Here you need to understand the challenges and know what measures are incorporated in the job design to prevent, reduce or mitigate them.
 These could be actions to be applied before, during or even after the cement job.

-- The importance of job simulation and the role of the engineer.
-Here I would like to highlight that contrary to what people think, even some cementers themselves, cement engineers don’t just calculate volumes.
+- Understand the importance of a job simulation and the role of the engineer.
+Here I would like to highlight that contrary to what people think, (even some cementers themselves), cement engineers don’t just calculate volumes.
 The beauty of our work comes from our capacity to engineer a successful zonal isolation job.

-- Understand that, what’s important for drilling is important to cementing.
-Every good cementer always follows progress of the drilling stage to section TD and casing running.
-Clues are there to what we need to do.
+- Understand that, what’s important for drilling is essential to cementing.
+Every good cementer always follows the progress of the drilling stage to section TD and casing running.
+Clues are there to indicate what we need to do.

 - Job logistics and traceability.
-Use same chemicals and bulk materials throughout the services deployment, from pilot testing to blending and field mixing.
+Use the same chemicals and bulk materials throughout the services deployment, from pilot testing, to blending and field mixing.

 - Repeat No. 1 several times.
-Even me after 22 years as a cementing engineer, still enjoy this part very much
+Even I, after 22 years as a cementing engineer, still enjoy this part very much.

-- Now regarding training; generally, training companies only provide week-long trainings, that despite the good intentions and quality, it is not something I can recommend, and you are correct in avoiding them.
+- Now, regarding training; generally, training companies only provide week-long exercises.
+Despite the good intentions and quality, it is not something I can recommend, and you are correct to avoid them.
 Similarly, month-long cementing training is expensive, and even the big companies have re-defined these training courses to be more cost-effective.
-Anyway, this type of training is only introductory by far, and the produced “engineers” would only become stand-alone after a year or two of on-the-job training.
-In other words, there is no training courses producing full-fledged cementing engineers, the most important part is what comes after.
+Anyway, this type of training is only introductory.
+The produced ‘engineers’ would just become stand-alone after a year or two of on-the-job training.
+In other words, no short-term training courses are producing full-fledged cementing engineers.
+The most important part is what comes after.

 Do you have something to say?
 Please leave me a comment